saeed-sufi/JS_Learning/README.md

 * What `this` keyword points towards, changes depending on the "context".

+* Never ever forget to initialize a variable with either `let` or `const`.
+Very strange behaviour and bugs may occur!

 * JS don't care about the type of elements of an array: let a = [1, "saeed', NaN, null, true]

 * Arrays are special types of objects where the keys are an ordered set of indices.